userguide-galaxea/Product_User_Guide/docs/Guide/A1/Getting_Started.md

 Please select the appropriate installtion platform and fixing method according to the operating environment and usage requirements of the arm to ensure the stability and safety of the arm during operation.

-If you need assistance installing the robotic arm on a base, please refer to A1 installation video.
+If you need assistance installing the robot arm on a base, please refer to A1 installation video.

 ### Charging
 Before we begin, confirm that all of the packing material has been removed from the robot,